| | | |

 procedures, reasonably designed to achieve compliance with

-applicable securities laws, regulations, NASD rules regarding
+applicable securities laws, regulations, NASD rules regarding the timing of account reviews,

 the type of account reviews to be